witsgroup-1/campus-infrastructure-management-docs/docs/Testing.md

 - Unit test 7: Closes popup -> tests that the popup closes when we click close.
 - Integration test: Testing that all these functions work on the same mock input.

-### User Acceptance Tests
-### Onboarding UATs

-#### As a Student

-1. **Onboarding Process**:
-   - As a student, I can go through the onboarding process the first time I access the site.
-This process will collect my basic information and set up my account, allowing me to use the site's features.

-#### As a Lecturer

-1. **Onboarding Process**:
-   - As a lecturer, I can complete the onboarding process when I first access the site.
-This will include specifying my faculty and role, and optionally indicating if I am a tutor or lecturer.
-This setup will allow me to access and use all relevant site features.

-#### As a Staff Member

-1. **Onboarding Process**:
-   - As a staff member, I can complete the onboarding process upon first accessing the site.
-I will need to provide necessary information and complete any optional sections to fully access the site's features.

-### Maintenance UATs
-- Given that I am a user, when I submit a filled in maintenance report then it must be submitted successfully: Expected  console log "Maintenance request created successfully!" and a cleared input form.
-Test outcome: Pass - recieved the log and a cleared  input form.
-- Given that I am a user, when I submit an unfilled in maintenance report then it must tell me to enter data into the required fields: Expected  a field to appear under one of the inputs saying to fill in the required fields.
-Test outcome: Pass - recieved the message.
-- Given that I am a user, when I view the maintenance logs then I should see maintenance request blocks appearing in all three columns: Expected maintenance request blocks appearing under columns "Scheduled","In progress","Completed".
-Test outcome: Pass - Saw the popups.
-- Given that I am a user, when I click a maintenance log request then I should see a popup containing its details: Expected   Popup appeared.
-Test outcome: Pass - Saw the popup.
-- Given that I am a user, when I edit a maintenance log popup field and click save changes it should then update the information on the screen: Expected   Input entered and once changes saved see the popup in a new column.
-Input (status: Completed, assignedTo: staff123, timestamp: 17th September 2024 09:00 ).
-Test outcome: Pass - The maintenance request was updated and in the new column.
--  Given that I am a user, when I click close on a maintenance log popup then I should see the popup closing and go back to the main screen: Expected   Popup closed.
-Test outcome: Pass - Saw the popup close.

 ### Testing for editBookings.js